 Scientifically, we use the hypotheses of the currently funded grant to guide our activities.
-While our proposal lays out our plans for testing those hypotheses, we are of course excited to engage and collaborate with scientists who have complementary skills and expertise which may contributing to additional ways of testing our hypotheses.
-We are open to collaboration with individuals and research groups that may have their own funding to conduct research in the Dry Valleys (the site of both the MCM LTER and many other independent research projects), or potentially as individuals working closely with one or more of our PIs.
-Logistically, we have limited access to our field site (October to February) and a fixed number of slots available (generally 31/year).
+While our proposal lays out our plans for testing those hypotheses, we are of course excited to engage and collaborate with scientists who have complementary skills and expertise that may contribute to additional ways of testing our hypotheses.
+We are open to collaboration with individuals and research groups that may have their own funding to conduct research in the McMurdo Dry Valleys (the site of both the MCM LTER and many other independent research projects), or potentially as individuals working closely with one or more of our PIs.
+Logistically, we have limited access to our field site (October to February) and a fixed number of deployment slots available (generally 31/year).
 Planning far enough ahead (a year or so) will ensure consideration of special requests for equipment, shipping, etc., though all specifics are subject to NSF and logistical contractor capabilities and approval.
 We generally engage in two types of collaborations – intellectual and field collaborations.

 Intellectual Collaborations There are many opportunities to write new papers that address key scientific questions with data in hand or through combining data from different parties.
 Hence, one such collaboration type is an Intellectual Collaboration, which may be led by an MCM LTER PI, or someone else.
 These collaborations are more common than field collaborations and provide ways of leveraging different data sets to advance science.
 While they require time and effort, they generally do not require resources redirected from our project.

 First and foremost, we cannot act as an agent for scientists to work around NSF.
 A lot can be done with analyses from field samples these days (and this capability is only increasing), and arguably, science can be advanced through novel analyses of field samples.
 However, our science team is funded to conduct the science that was approved and funded by the NSF.
 Therefore, we should only be collecting samples and analyzing them if these help test the hypotheses of the grant with which the fieldwork is associated.
 Field collaborations are opportunities to enhance our ability to test our hypotheses with colleagues who have expertise beyond our own.
 The appearance of us acting to collect and hand off samples for someone else’s science puts our entire project at risk, and that is unacceptable to us (and the NSF).
-Potential collaborators must demonstrate to us how their proposed work would fit into tests of our current hypotheses (see our MCM4 hypotheses here, and a link to the full proposal is on this page), and then it is incumbent upon us (likely 1 or 2 Pis, plus the collaborators) to attempt to integrate the findings into our MCM LTER research activities and products.
-Field collaborators are also required to provide their collected data for us to include in our MCM LTER database.
+Potential collaborators must demonstrate to us how their proposed work would fit into tests of our current hypotheses (refer to the MCM-V Research Hypotheses), and then it is incumbent upon us (likely 1 or 2 PIs, plus collaborators) to attempt to integrate the findings into our MCM LTER research activities and products.
+Field collaborators are also required to submit their collected data to us for inclusion in the MCM LTER database.